 Once you crunch the numbers, you may find that a memory care community is well within reach.
 This exercise also gives you the information you need to determine how much you might be able to contribute to your loved one's care.

 If your loved one has taken out long-term care insurance, that's the first place to look for help with the costs of memory care.
-Long-term care policies differ greatly, and most have caps on amount spent or length of time care can be provided, so make sure to read the fine print.
+Long-term care policies differ greatly, and most have caps on the amount spent or length of time care can be provided, so make sure to read the fine print.

 Other resources are available to help you with at least some of the costs of memory care.

 Medicare treats Alzheimer's disease and dementia just like other diseases, and its limitations on payment are determined in the same way.
-Medicare will pay for 100 percent of skilled nursing communities costs for 20 days if medically necessary, covering 80 percent of costs for the next 80 days.
+Medicare will pay for 100 percent of skilled nursing communities' costs for 20 days if medically necessary, covering 80 percent of costs for the next 80 days.

 Because Medicaid programs are administered by the states, the benefits available for Alzheimer's and dementia care vary on a state-by-state basis.
-In some cases, Medicaid waivers, which are available to low income residents only, may pay for care at home or in senior living communities.
+In some cases, Medicaid waivers, which are available to low-income residents only, may pay for care at home, day care or in senior living communities.

 Low-income Alzheimer's or dementia residents in some states can qualify for programs that pay for daily assistance.
 In addition, a few states feature programs to help people with Alzheimer's and dementia, regardless of their financial assets and income.

 Veterans Affairs also has programs to help veterans of war with some assisted living costs.
-In addition, you should talk to the staff at the memory care communities you're considering.
+In addition, you should talk to the staff at the various memory care facilities and communities you're considering.